Softeq/PyCats/sample/web/README.md

 ### Builder layer
  Implementation of Page object pattern based on Page classes (For each web page we have separate class).
- This layer describe web interface and Actions that we can do using web interface.
+ This layer describes web interface and Actions that we can do using web interface.

  That layer placed in `pages` directory, e.g. for Home Page - [home_page.py](pages/home_page.py).